monyarm/NovelVM/doc/docportal/other_platforms/playstation_vita.rst

 Folders containing game files can be copied anywhere on the SD card.

-ScummVM on the PS Vita supports :doc:`cloud functionality <../use_scummvm/connect_cloud>`.
+NovelVM on the PS Vita supports :doc:`cloud functionality <../use_novelvm/connect_cloud>`.

-See :doc:`../use_scummvm/game_files` for more information about game file requirements.
+See :doc:`../use_novelvm/game_files` for more information about game file requirements.

 Controls